Formerly called 'The Alpine Walking Track', the 'Australian

 The entire route takes about 30 to 60 days to complete

 on walking speed and the number of rest days.
-Fast walkers do the track
+Fast walkers and individuals often complete the track

 in around 30 to

-40 days.
+40 days but most groups seem to take between 50 and 60 days.
 As this is an alpine area with variable

 weather, it is suggested to build in some extra days to wait out poor